wakkihaya/neurotechjp/src/md/en/blog/seung-imedisync.md

 iMediSync is no exception.
 Thanks in part to the attention-grabbing demonstration, **the company has received business offers for joint development and service purchases** from many companies in Europe, the United States, Australia, and other countries, not limited to Asian countries.
 They are planning to expand overseas in the future.

+The company also received the approval of pre-market clearance (510k) from the FDA last month to sell its medical devices in the US.
+As a result, the company's devices will soon be distributed in the United States.
+The company is also planning to apply for a medical device cetification in Japan.

 &nbsp;

 ## Conclusion